zeditor01/zpdteduk/sessions/Lesson_1.md

 ![rl04](/sessions/images/rl04.JPG)

-## 2. Install the Linux Pre-Requisites for ZPDT
+### 1.1.3 Install the Linux Pre-Requisites for ZPDT

-### Pre-Requisite Software

 You will need the x3270 package. the z/OS master console will be accessed using x3270.
 Some other pre-requisites must also be installed.

 Open a linux terminal and install these packages. (you may need to prefix the commands with ```sudo``` to get root privilege.